inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v11.0.md

 +++python_version = "3.9"
 ```

+Delete the `Pipfile.lock`.

 **Container images**

-Update the base docker image, and rebuild if necessary:
+Update the base Docker image in the `Dockerfile`, and rebuild the image if necessary:

 ```diff
 ---FROM inveniosoftware/centos8-python:3.8